LazyAGI/LazyLLM/docs/en/Cookbook/multimodal_robot.md

-# Multimodal Robot
+# Multimodal Chatbot

-We will further enhance our robots!
+We will further enhance our chatbot!
 Based on the previous section [Painting Master](painting_master.md), we introduce more models to transform it into a multimodal robot!
 Let's get started!

 > Through this section, you will learn the following key points of LazyLLM:
 >
 > - How to set different prompt words for the same model;
-> - How to implement routing based on `switch` control flow, we will combine it with LLM to create a simple intent recognition robot;
+> - How to implement routing based on [Switch][lazyllm.flow.Switch] control flow, we will combine it with LLM to create a simple intent recognition robot;
-> - How to specify the deployment framework for `TrainableModule`;
+> - How to specify the deployment framework for [TrainableModule][lazyllm.module.TrainableModule];
-> - How to use `bind` on the control flow to pass in parameters;
+> - How to use [bind](../Best Practice/flow.md#use-bind) on the control flow to pass in parameters;

 ## Design Concept